 This place that was once called “Carcel de Cebu”, the provincial jail of Cebu, has now become a thriving and entertaining Cebu Provincial Museum.

 There are loads of day trips to enhance travels from Cebu City!
-We have listed some of the most exhilarating adventures for you to go on during your stay.
-Whether you’re just spending the weekend on Cebu or more than 3 days, we have you!
+I have listed some of the most exhilarating adventures for you to go on during your stay.
+Whether you’re just spending the weekend in Cebu or more than 3 days, I have you!

 - The Jumalon Butterfly Sanctuary is one of the most popular tourist spots on Cebu.